kubernetes/enhancements/keps/sig-storage/2639-secret-protection/README.md

     - storageobjectinuseprotection admission plugin (part of kube-controller-manager)

 Secret protection controllers for in-tree are deployed automatically, if the Kubernetes version is later than the version where secret protection feature is marked as alpha.
-Secret protection for volume snapshot will be enabled when those relevant out-of-tree controllers are deployed, but no feature gate is needed.
+Secret protection for volume snapshot will be enabled when those relevant out-of-tree controllers are deployed with `--secret-protection=enabled`, but no feature gate is needed.

 ###### Does enabling the feature change any default behavior?